fastly/compute-starter-kit-rust-empty/README.md

 # Empty Starter Kit for Rust

-An empty project template for Rust Compute@Edge programs that returns an empty `200 OK` response for any request it receives.
+An empty Rust project template for Fastly Compute programs that returns an empty `200 OK` response for any request it receives.

 ## Security issues